ibm-cloud-docs/satellite/storage-ocs-local.md

 - `mon-device-path` - Use the same parameter value as in your existing configuration.
 - `num-of-osd` - Use the same parameter value as in your existing configuration.
 - `container-private-endpoint` - Use the same parameter value as in your existing configuration.
+- `iam-api-key` - Use the same parameter value as in your existing configuration.
 - `worker-nodes` - Use the same parameter value as in your existing configuration.
 - `ocs-upgrade` - Enter `true` to upgrade your `ocs-cluster` to the template version that you specified.
 - `ibm-cos-access-key` - Optional: Use the same parameter value as in your existing configuration.
 Do not specify this paramter if you do not use an {{site.data.keyword.cos_full_notm}} service instance as your backing store in your existing configuration.